 If possible, you should also enclose one or more documents as evidence of how you meet the PAL exception you've identified in your letter.
 Merge your supporting document(s) with your letter of explanation and upload them together as one file.

-you applied for your current study permit (initial or extension) using a study permit information letter from UVic attach the UVic study permit information letter you included with your most recent study permit application or extension
+You applied for your current study permit extension using a UVic study permit information letter The study permit information letter you used for your most recent extension

 After you apply for a study permit extension